 \begin{remark} As noted in~\cite[Section 3.8]{Var01} (see also~{\cite[Remark 8.4]{Sat13}}), the function $x1_D\rbra{x}$ could be replaced by other bounded continuous functions $\theta\rbra{x}$ satisfying $\norm{\theta\rbra{x}-x}\le C\norm{x}^{3}$ for some constant $C$.
 One such example is $\theta\rbra{x}=\frac{x}{1+\norm{x}^{2}}$. \end{remark}

-As noted in~{\cite[Example 7.2]{Sat13}}, Gaussian, Cauchy and $\delta$-distributions on $\mathbb{R}^d$ are infinitely divisable.
-Poisson, geometric, negative binomial, exponential, and $\Gamma$ distributions on $\mathbb{R}$ are also infinitely divisable.
-Besides these, another important class of infinitely divisable distributions is compound Poisson, whose definition we recall as follows.
+As noted in~{\cite[Example 7.2]{Sat13}}, Gaussian, Cauchy and $\delta$-distributions on $\mathbb{R}^d$ are infinitely divisible.
+Poisson, geometric, negative binomial, exponential, and $\Gamma$ distributions on $\mathbb{R}$ are also infinitely divisible.
+Besides these, another important class of infinitely divisible distributions is compound Poisson, which we will discuss later.